Q. I placed an order, when will my product arrive?

 Q. What is "Twin Sheld Ceramic Ball Bearing" technology?

 A. All USA KCT-11LE include an integrated high precision expensive chrome steel twin shields with ceramic ball bearings.
 Spin rates are certified to sustain 105,000 RPMS @ 3psi.
 Break-in not required, these units already been run tested exceeding 175,000 RPMs.
 Ceramic bearings are extremely light weight which reduces rotational mass, thus reduces friction, heat, energy loss, and warpage that can lead to bearing failure.
+Any ball bearing keychain can be upgraded to a ceramic bearing upon request for an additional charge.

 Q. Are the RPM's listed on the spec card for real?